-If you have extreme difficulty receiving dental treatments, Dr. Kelly Reynolds, Dr. David Sterzer and Dr. Dave Evans may recommend general anesthesia so that you can receive the care you need.
+If you have extreme difficulty receiving dental treatments, Dr. Kelly Reynolds, Dr. David Sterzer or Dr. Kelsey Fraser may recommend general anesthesia so that you can receive the care you need.

 General anesthesia is typically recommended for: